unm-campus-histories/spaces/docs/essays/anthropology.md

 Rising enrollment in the 1950s strained the resources of the SUB, and in 1959 a new Student Union was constructedâ€”the building we know today.
 The Anthropology Department moved in to its current home from the Administrative Building (now Scholes Hall) and adapted the former SUB ballroom into a lecture hall.

+(This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.This is a block of filler text.)

 {% include figure.html class="img-left" width="70%" caption="Three students leave the Student Union Building.
 A sign in the right window advertises the campus bookstore.
 Soon the campus would outgrow this building, and both the SUB and the bookstore would move." src="images\anth-sub-exterior.jpg" %}

 ## Renovations